ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 Safia is a lover of data science and open source software.

 You can find her on Twitter using the handle [@captainsafia](https://twitter.com/captainsafia) or on her webpage [safia.rocks](http://safia.rocks/).

+#### Slides and interactive tutorial
+The slides of this talk can be found here [http://slides.com/captainsafia/memory-in-javascript](http://slides.com/captainsafia/memory-in-javascript).
+Safia also created an [interactive tutorial](https://nbdev.surge.sh/#/gist/21885286a207c05bf1194a35490420c1) on how to use the Chrome DevTools for memory management.

 <blockquote class="clear"><p>
 This talk will take beginners through an exploration of Javascript's garbage collector and memory allocation implementations and their implications on how performant code should be written.
 Attendees will leave this talk having gained insights into the under-the-hood operations of Javascript and how they can leverage them to produce performant code.
 </p></blockquote>

-#### Slides and interactive tutorial
-The slides of this talk can be found on [safia.rocks](http://safia.rocks).
-Safia also created an [interactive tutorial](https://nbdev.surge.sh/#/gist/21885286a207c05bf1194a35490420c1) on how to use the Chrome DevTools for memory management.

 #### Why should I care about memory?